x-systems/phlex-data/docs/model.rst

    $m = new User($db);

-If model was created without persistence :php:meth:`Model::init()` will not fire.
+If model was created without persistence :php:meth:`Model::doInitialize()` will not fire.
 You can explicitly associate model with persistence like this::

    $m = new User();